CompuTec/computec-docs/processforce_versioned_docs/version-2.0/releases/download.md

 :::

 :::danger
-    Remove previous version of ProcessForce License Server (1.0.0.0) and SAP COM License Bridge in case you used them (with ProcessForce 8.81 / 8.82 / 9.0 PL05 - PL08 HotFix) before installing the new version.
+    Remove previous version of CompuTec ProcessForce License Server (1.0.0.0) and SAP COM License Bridge in case you used them (with CompuTec ProcessForce 8.81 / 8.82 / 9.0 PL05 - PL08 HotFix) before installing the new version.

-    Remove previous version of ProcessForce, and ProcessForce API if it's lower than version 10.
+    Remove previous version of CompuTec ProcessForce, and CompuTec ProcessForce API if it's lower than version 10.
 :::

 :::info